asqel/sqel/README.md

     print(x): print x to prompt
     input():read prompt and returned it to a string
     not(x): reverte boolean value of x
+    get_path(): return the absolute path of the file in a string get_folder(x): return the absolute path of the parent folder of the path x in a string

 if(boolean value){
     instructions